 This course provides the student opportunity for mentored teaching hours in therapeutic horsemanship under a PATH certified therapeutic riding instructor.
 The student will have the opportunity to log teaching hours applicable to application for PATH certification in therapeutic horsemanship.
-Prerequisites: ANSC 168 and ANSC 268 [Fall, Spring] Applied Learning - Service Learning [3 credits] [5 contact hour(s)]
+Prerequisite: ANSC 168 and ANSC 268.
+Co-requisite: ANSC 468 [Fall, Spring] Applied Learning- Service Learning [2 credits] [4 contact hour(s)]